Texas Hunters Walker Daugherty And Michael Bryant Blame Shootings On Immigrants

 “Yeah, it’s embarrassing,” Kasparian replied. “but you know what’s even more embarrassing?
 Making up lies about undocumented immigrants.”

-Iadarola asked if President Trump will call the story of the cover up “fake news” and observed that some officials and observers “leap on” opportunities to connect incidents of violence to undocumented immigrants, such as a Facebook post written by Sid Miller, the Texas agriculture commissioner, in January, after the shooting took place, but before authorities had revealed that the injuries suffered by Daugherty and Roberts were the result of friendly fire.
+Iadarola asked if President Trump will call the story of the cover-up “fake news” and observed that some officials and observers “leap on” opportunities to connect incidents of violence to undocumented immigrants, such as a Facebook post written by Sid Miller, the Texas agriculture commissioner, in January, after the shooting took place, but before authorities had revealed that the injuries suffered by Daugherty and Roberts were the result of friendly fire.

 “Walker is a man of God and is now a hero,” Miller’s now-deleted post was quoted by TYT.
 “This is why we need the wall and to secure our borders.”

-The agriculture commissioner went on to explain that those who believe that undocumented immigrants illegally crossing the border from Mexico are “seeking a better future” “simply do no understand” the dynamics of the situation faced by those who live in border areas.
+The agriculture commissioner went on to explain that those who believe that undocumented immigrants illegally crossing the border from Mexico are “seeking a better future simply do no understand” the dynamics of the situation faced by those who live in border areas.
 He wrote of “violent criminals” and “drug cartels.”
 A retraction or apology on the part of Miller is elusive.

 Ana Kasparian has previously reported on a net outflow of about 140,000 immigrants from the United States, back to Mexico, over recent years, while the total undocumented population in the country is thought to be near 11 million.
 The outflow of immigrants represents about 1.3 percent of the total population of undocumented people in the country, leaving the overall number more or less steady.
 Crime rates across the United States have, overall, fallen significantly over the past 10 years, causing Kasparian to pan the conclusions reached by those, such as President Donald Trump, who believe that a deluge of Mexican “rapists” and “killers” has been flooding the country, as previously featured by the Inquisitr.

-Kasparian noted that, as a female journalist with a public presence, she is the subject of a disturbing number of “rape threats,” and other harassment, on social media by predominantly white males, a group that seems to have a number of members who report a high level of discomfort with undocumented immigrants, believing that many are “rapists” and capable of other criminal acts.
+Kasparian noted that, as a female journalist with a public presence, she is the subject of a disturbing number of “rape threats” and other harassment, on social media by predominantly white males, a group that seems to have a number of members who report a high level of discomfort with undocumented immigrants, believing that many are “rapists” and capable of other criminal acts.

 Iadarola deadpanned the seemingly absurd view of some online trolls with regard to the threat of rape and other crimes perceived from Muslim immigrants and refugees borne by women in the United States, stating “so you [Kasparian] should be raped.”